Manaslu Circuit Trekking - 14 Days

 + Expand All- Collapse All

-In the early morning, we set off on Journey to Machha Khola.
-During the drive, you will enjoy the countryside views.
-Along the highway, you will get an opportunity to see the meandering Trishuli River on the base of lush green hills with scattered settlements.
-Trishuli river is popular for rafting.
-We will be driving on a tarmacked road from Kathmandu to Dhading Besi Bazaar from where the rough road starts.
-We cross Arughat to reach Soti Khola Khola.
-Overnight in Soti Khola.
+Early in the morning, we depart on our Journey to Machha Khola.
+You will be able to enjoy the scenery as you drive.
+You can view the Trishuli River meandering along the highway at the foot of the lush green hills and scattered settlements.
+Trishuli River has a reputation for rafting.
+From Kathmandu, we will drive along a paved road to Dhading Besi Bazaar, where the rough roads begin.
+Arughat is crossed to reach Macha Khola Khola?
+Overnight in Macha Khola.

 • AccommodationGuesthouse/Teahouse